aj3705/AzureDevOps/restapis/tutorial1.md

-# Connecting and performing Azure DevOps operations using Azure DevOps Rest APIs
+# Connect and perform Azure DevOps operations using Azure DevOps Rest APIs

 In this tutorial you will learn how to: